php/php-langspec/spec/15-interfaces.md

 Name  |   Purpose
 ----    |   -------
 `offsetExists`  | This instance method returns `TRUE` if the instance contains an element with key `$offset`, otherwise, `FALSE`.
 `offsetGet` |  This instance method gets the value having key `$offset`.
 It may return by value or byRef.
 (Ordinarily, this wouldn't be allowed because a class implementing an interface needs to match the interface's method signatures; however, the Engine gives special treatment to `ArrayAccess` and allows this).
-This method is called when an instance of a class that implements this interface is subscripted ([§§](10-expressions.md#subscript-operator)) in a non-lvalue context.
+This method is called when an instance of a class that implements this interface is [subscripted](10-expressions.md#subscript-operator) in a non-lvalue context.
 `offsetSet` | This instance method sets the value having key `$offset` to $value.
 It returns no value.
-This method is called when an instance of a class that implements this interface is subscripted ([§§](10-expressions.md#subscript-operator)) in a modifiable-lvalue context.
+This method is called when an instance of a class that implements this interface is [subscripted](10-expressions.md#subscript-operator) in a modifiable-lvalue context.
 `offsetUnset` | This instance method unsets the value having key `$offset`.
 It returns no value.

 ###Interface `Iterator`